+- 2 A nobler life dwells deep within Than this poor frame's, defiled with sin;

 A life so precious, weal or woe,

 Hangs solely on its ebb or flow;

 E'en while the body wastes, it thrives;

 E'en while the body dies, it lives;

-Heavenward it tends, from heaven
+Heavenward it tends, from heaven bestowed,

-bestowed,

 Its source is "hid with Christ in God."

-3 If these dark hours, this suffering state,

-That life divine invigorate;
+- 3 If these dark hours, this suffering state, That life divine invigorate;

-If now God's Spirit work within,

-Increasing faith, subduing sin,

-Time thus employed, is gained, not lost,

-Though selfish hopes and schemes be
+If now God's Spirit work within, Increasing faith, subduing sin, Time thus employed, is gained, not lost, Though selfish hopes and schemes be crossed;

-crossed;

-My plans, my wishes, I resign; "Father!
-Thy will be done, not mine!"
+My plans, my wishes I resign;

+"Father!
+Thy will be done, not mine !"
-4 Oh, if, as yet, thine eye in me

-Has vainly sought some trace to see,

-Of likeness to thy Son, my Lord,-

-His image to my soul restored,

-Now make these hours of lonely pain,

-A means that likeness to attain,

-Since even He, our Lord, our Head,

-Was here by suffering perfected.

-- "I have redeemed thee, I have called thee by thy name: thou art mine."-Isa. xlii.
-1.

-- 1 Saviour! once to thee presented,

-At thy footstool I was laid;

-In life's bloom my heart consented

-To the vows my sponsors made;

-Thine in infancy and youth,

-Should I not have kept thy truth?

-- 2 Thine by right, as my Creator, Who my twofold life bestowed, Saved by thee, my Mediator, Ransomed with thy precious blood; Thine by baptism's solemn vow, Shall my heart forsake thee now?

-- 3 No! not farther shall I wander,

-Thou hast stricken me to reclaim;

-O'er the guilty past I ponder,

-Overwhelmed with grief and shame;

-Still that Lord whose seal I wear,

-Pours for me the availing prayer.

-4 Welcome the severest token,

-That God "lets me not alone;"

-Though his covenant I have broken,

-He reclaims me as his own;

-Saviour, now my soul restore,

-Bid me "go and sin no more."
+- 4 Oh!
+If as yet thine eye in me Has vainly sought some trace to see, Of likeness to thy Son, my Lord,- His image to my soul restored, Now make these hours of lonely pain, A means that likeness to attain, Since even He, our Lord, our Head, Was here by suffering perfected.

+"Thou in faithfulness hast afflicted me."-Ps. cxix.
+3

+GRACIOUS, Lord, have been thy dealin With thy sinful, wayward child; All my wrong rebellious feelings, Thou hast met with patience mild: Love and wisdom all divine, Mark my needful discipline.

+2 With a Father's tender pity, Long the stroke didst thou delay; While from many a kind entreaty, Heedlessly I turned away; Nor wouldst thou have laid me low, But to save from endless woe.

+3 Still, in spite of all thy kindness, Thy forbearing love towards me, I lived on in wilful blindness, Ignorant of myself and thee; While the things of earth I prized, Heavenly knowledge I despised.

+4 Mine was folly beyond measure, Thus eternal life to slight; Now this everlasting treasure Fills my thoughts by day, by night.
+E'en midst feebleness and pain, This rich treasure I may gain.
+5 Lord, I thank thee for thy chastening, E're 'twas sent, I went astray; From my mind the mists are hastening, Which obscured the heavenly ray; Light and grace wilt thou bestow, Now myself and thee to know.

-- "Without faith it is impossible to please God."
+Without faith it is impossible to please God."-Heb. xi.

-Heb. xi.
 6.

-- In the volume of the book

-God to man from heaven has sent,

-In the words the Saviour spoke,

-Faith stands out pre-eminent;

-Clear, where'er the vision turns,

-Like the polar star it burns.
+IN the volume of the book God to man from heaven has sent, In the words the Saviour spoke, Faith stands out pre-eminent; Clear, where'er the vision turns, Like the polar star it burns.

-- 2 Ere his miracles were wrought,

-Faith a requisite was deemed;

-This, in every heart he sought;

-This, above all else esteemed;

-"Without faith"-'tis here engraved,

-"None are pardoned-none are saved."
+2 Ere his miracles were wrought, Faith a requisite was deemed, This, in every heart he sought, This, above all else esteemed ; "Without faith"-'tis here engraved, "None are pardoned-none are saved."

-- 3 While to me affliction brings From terrestrial cares release,

-Turns my thoughts to holier things, Things "belonging to my peace;" Teach me, Lord, by light divine, What is faith, and make it mine.
+3 While to me affliction brings From terrestrial cares release, Turns my thoughts to holier things, Things "belonging to my peace;" Teach me, Lord, by light divine, What is faith, and make it mine.
+70

-- 4 Is it simply to believe

-All this wondrous book contains?

-Is it meekly to receive

-All it teaches-not explains?

-Without doubts or scruples nice,

-"Thus saith God,"-must this suffice?
+4 Is it simply to believe All this wondrous book contains?
+Is it meekly to receive All it teaches-not explains?
+Without doubts or scruples nice, "Thus saith God,"-must this suffice?

-- 5 Is it, above all, to own

-Him, the slighted Nazarene,

-As Jehovah's equal Son,

-Who eternally has been;

-Perfect God, and perfect man?
+5 Is it, above all, to own Him, the slighted Nazarene, As Jehovah's equal Son, Who eternally has been; Perfect God, and perfect man?
 Truths no finite mind can scan.

-- 6 Jesus! as a little child,

-At thy footstool I sit down;

-By man's glosses unbeguiled,

-Learning truth from Thee alone;

-Lord! how strait soe'er the gate,

-Here I knock, and here I wait.
+6 Jesus ! as a little child, At thy footstool I sit down; By man's glosses unbeguiled, Learning truth from Thee alone; Lord ! how strait so'er the gate, Here I knock, and here I wait.

-7 Thou of faith the Author art-

-Thou alone canst faith bestow;

-Plant this germ within my heart,
+7 Thou of faith the Author art- Thou alone canst faith bestow; Plant this germ within my heart,

-Root it deep, and make it grow;

-Thou, from whom such gifts proceed,

-Thou art Lord and God indeed.
+Root it deep, and make it grow; Thou, from whom such gifts proceed, Thou art Lord and God indeed.